Trauma Therapy · Toronto, ON

 • Process the traumatic event in a supported, paced way

-• Build new, more balanced beliefs that reflect who you are today — not who trauma told you to be
+• Build new, balanced beliefs that reflect who you are today — not who trauma told you to be

 • Develop strategies for maintaining progress after the program ends

-CPT is not the right fit for everyone, and that’s fine.
-Your therapist will help you decide whether this program or a different approach makes more sense for your situation.
+By the end of the 12 sessions, most clients report significant reductions in PTSD symptoms and a renewed sense of control.
+CPT isn't the right fit for everyone — your therapist will help you decide whether this program or a different approach makes more sense.

-Starting trauma therapy can feel daunting.
-You might worry about being overwhelmed, being judged, or being pushed to talk about things you’re not ready for.
-Here’s what actually happens.
+You might worry about being overwhelmed, being judged, or being pushed to talk about things you're not ready for.
+Trauma therapy is built to prevent exactly that.

 • Most Ontario extended health plans cover our sessions